Controlling weeds across Milton Keynes

-Weed control on council roads and footpaths
+Weed control on roads and footpaths:

 Areas responsible for their own maintenance are listed on the Devolved Parishes page.